f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step03.rst

 **How**:

-After a valid install, the NGINX default page will be available
+After a valid install, the NGINX default page will be available:

 |image01|